MEDIA ADVISORY - Canada comes together to support small and local businesses during Canada United Weekend from August 28 to 30

 Canadians can also continue to show their support for small businesses online by watching Canada United videos at gocanadaunited.ca, liking posts from @GoCanadaUnited on social media and using #CanadaUnited on Twitter.
 For each action until August 31, 2020, RBC will contribute 5 cents up to a maximum contribution amount of $2 million to the Canada United Small Business Relief Fund.
 The Fund will provide small Canadian businesses with grants of up to $5,000 to cover expenses related to personal protective equipment (PPE), renovations to accommodate re-opening guidelines and developing or improving e-commerce capabilities.
 Applications for the Canada United Small Business Relief Fund will be accepted starting on August 31, 2020, at 1 p.m.
 (EST).
 Eligibility requirements can be found at gocanadaunited.ca/for-local-businesses.

-Media are invited to visit participating small businesses during Canada United Weekend, including Italian Star Deli located at 1611 Victoria Ave, Regina, SK, to capture photos and videos.
+Media are invited to visit participating small businesses during Canada United Weekend, including One Great City Brewing Company located at 1596 Ness Ave, Winnipeg, MB, or Royal Paan located at 2419 McPhillips Street, Winnipeg, MB, to capture photos and videos.

 Interview opportunities are also available with the following spokespeople: